Applications for transfer admission are accepted beginning in early August.

 ITEMS YOU’LL NEED TO SEND

-If you’re not able to use the Common App, please contact the Admissions Office at email@example.com or 800 364 7473.
+If for some reason you’re not able to use either of these applications, please contact the Admissions Office at email@example.com or 800 364 7473.

 Academic Transcripts Applicants must provide official transcripts covering at least the last three full years of academic work completed.
 This should include all college transcripts and if applicable, your secondary school transcript.
 If you are attending a school in non-English-speaking country, your academic credentials must be translated into English by an approved translator.